Amazon stops accepting UK Visa credit cards, cites high fees

-LONDON (AP) — Amazon says it will stop accepting Visa credit cards issued in the United Kingdom because of a dispute over fees.
+LONDON (AP) — Amazon says it will stop accepting Visa credit cards issued in the United Kingdom because of a dispute over fees, marking growing tensions between the companies.

-The e-commerce giant said in a message Wednesday to customers that they won’t be able to use the payment company’s credit cards starting Jan.
+The online retail giant said in a message Wednesday to customers that they won’t be able to use the payment company’s U.K. credit cards starting Jan.
 19, blaming “the high fees Visa charges for processing credit card transactions.”

 Shoppers will still be able to use Visa debit cards and other credit cards including Mastercard and American Express, Amazon said.
 The notice suggests Visa credit cards issued in other countries will still be accepted.